6.630.2 Absence and Leave for Military-Related Reasons

 2. Employees not covered by a leave system (such as those with intermittent work schedules) are not covered by the disabled veteran leave authority.

-3. To be eligible for disabled veteran leave, an employee must provide documentation from the VBA certifying that s/he has a qualifying service-connected disability.
+3. To be eligible for disabled veteran leave, an employee must provide documentation from the VBA certifying that they have a qualifying service-connected disability.
 The documentation should be provided to the IRS:

-1. Upon the first day of employment, if s/he has already received such certifying documentation, or
+1. Upon the first day of employment, if they have already received such certifying documentation, or

-2. For an employee who has not yet received certifying documentation from the VBA, as soon as practicable after s/he receives the certifying documentation.
+2. For an employee who has not yet received certifying documentation from the VBA, as soon as practicable after they receive the certifying documentation.

-5. If an employee's service-connected disability rating is decreased or discontinued during the 12-month eligibility period and he or she no longer has a qualifying service-connected disability (i.e., the disability rating falls below 30 percent), the employee:
+5. If an employee's service-connected disability rating is decreased or discontinued during the 12-month eligibility period and they no longer have a qualifying service-connected disability (i.e., the disability rating falls below 30 percent), the employee:

 1. Must notify the IRS of the effective date of the change in the disability rating; and